+- 1. Ultra Nozzle Heater 2.
+Nozzle Heater Wires - 6.
 On U500 heaters, first bend the leads along the curvature of the heater, and then bend them up or down (away from the lead exit of the heater body) to meet the manifold plate wire groove as required.

-Figure 6-53: Ultra Nozzle Heater - U500
+Figure 6-58: Ultra Nozzle Heater - U500

 - 1. Heater leads before bending 2.
 Heater leads after bending - 7.
 Route the nozzle heater and thermocouple wires through the wire channels in the manifold plate.
-Make sure all wiring is properly retained in the wire channels using wire clips. - 8.
-Make sure to stagger the knuckles in the wire grooves.
+Make sure all wiring is properly retained in the wire channels using wire clips.
+Make sure of the following: - a.
+Wiring does not protrude above the plate surface.